Thursday, June 3, 2010

 Carya pallida ( Sand Hickory )

-A large tree native to dry sandy forests of the eastern U.S. ( from southeast Missouri to southern Illinois. to southern Indiana to northern Kentucky to New Jersey; south to southern Mississippi to far northern Florida ), reaching up to 80 feet or more.
+A moderate growing, large tree native to dry sandy forests of the eastern U.S. ( from southeast Missouri to southern Illinois. to southern Indiana to northern Kentucky to New Jersey; south to southern Mississippi to far northern Florida ), reaching up to 80 feet or more.
 It is absent from West Virginia and is native in Maryland only on the coastal plain.
 It is endangered in Indiana, Illinois, Missouri, Arkansas and Louisiana.
 Some records include: largest on record - 161 x 90 feet with a trunk diameter of 4 feet.
 Though rarely seen; it makes an excellent shade tree.

 The leaves up to 15 inches in length consist of 7 or rarely 9 pointed leaflets up to 6 x 2 inches in size.
 The fragrant foliage is light green above and silvery gray below.
 The leaves turn to golden-yellow during autumn.